-- (a) The strongest possible political consensus between the Dublin Government, S.F. and the SDLP. - (b) A common position on practical measures moving us towards our goal, - (c) A common nationalist negotiating position. - (d) An international dimension in aid of the consensus (mostly U.S.A. and E.U.)
+- (a) The strongest possible political consensus between the Dublin Government, S.F. and the SDLP. - (b) A common position on practical measures moving us towards our goal. - (c) A common nationalist negotiating position - (d) An international dimension in aid of the consensus (mostly U.S.A. and E.U.)

-The Strategic Objectives come from prolonged debate but are based on a straightforward logic, that republicans at this time and on their own do not have the strength to achieve the end goal.
+The Strategic Objectives come from prolonged depate but are based on a straightforward logic, that republicans at this time and on their own do not have the strength to achieve the end goal.

 The struggle needs strengthened; most obviously from other nationalist constituencies led by SDLP, Dublin Government and the emerging I.A.
-(Irish and accelerating the momentum created.
+(Irish American) lobby, with additional support from other parties in E.U. rowing in behind and accelerating the momentum created.